 All individuals, regardless of their nationality, are allowed to purchase both freehold and long-term leasehold property in the Emirate of Dubai.

-Up until now, the opportunities for corporate bodies to purchase real estate have been modified numerous times.
-Currently, merely such companies are eligible to acquire properties that are either licensed with Dubai Economy, one of the seven Emirates or one of the free zones in Dubai or alternatively registered as an offshore company with the Jebel Ali Free Zone Authority.
+The opportunities for corporate bodies to purchase real estate have been modified numerous times.
+Currently, merely such companies are eligible to acquire properties that are either licensed with the Department of Economic Development in one of the seven Emirates or one of the free zones in Dubai or registered as an offshore company with the Jebel Ali Free Zone Authority.
 Furthermore, certain companies licensed with the Abu Dhabi Global Market, the Ras Al Khaimah International Corporate Centre or the Ras Al Khaimah Economic Zone are entitled to purchase real estate.
-In addition, each company has to provide a no objection certificate for the property transaction issued by its respective licensing authority which in turn needs to be recognized by the Dubai Land Department.
+In addition, each company has to provide a no objection certificate for the property transaction issued by its respective licensing authority which in turn needs to be recognised by the Dubai Land Department.

 In certain instances, such as inheritance matters, it might prove to be beneficial to purchase a property through a corporate body.